 We all have friends that have “fallen away” or are “inactive.”
 Sometimes this may involve joining another church or leaving organized religion altogether.
 In either case, separation from the environment where those difficulties and tensions exist allows people to recover some peace in their lives.

-Sometimes separation occurs when study and investigation is too difficult, not possible, does not resolve the concerns, or fully confirms and validates their concerns.
+Sometimes separation occurs when study and investigation is too difficult, not possible, does not resolve the concerns, or validates the problems.

 Avoidance is not an option for many people and separation may be too costly with respect to family, friends, and community.
 So, the alternative method to resolving cognitive dissonance is to adapt; approaching participation with a more nuanced perspective.